 “Gas is also the greenest fossil fuel and helps us lower our carbon emissions, which is important in the UK’s move to a cleaner energy future.”

 I agree but what would be the point of pumping gas from underground only to pump it back underground?
 The only people to benefit from storage is Halite who will buy cheap and sell at a premium rate at great risk to the locals.
+Halite propose to do it here because back in their native US they would be given very short shrift.
+You see storing gas in layered salt, most particularly anywhere near a field of brine wells (we have more than a hundred of them), is banned because it is demonstrably unsafe and a threat to life.
 Is that what Bourne calls stimulating businesses?

 And if he really believes that gas is the greenest fossil fuel will he be insisting that the Drax power station will be converted to gas instead of burning CO2 producing wood pellets from felled US forests?